What is High Cholesterol?

 In our diet, cholesterol is mainly derived from food sources that contain animal products.
 This is because cholesterol is predominantly manufactured by cells of animal origin.
 Although plants produce miniscule amounts of cholesterol, they produce large amounts of substances that are structurally very similar to cholesterol, called plant- or ‘phytosterols’.
 The relevance of phytosterols is that they compete with cholesterol for absorption within the intestinal tract, thereby offering a natural protective mechanism that helps to reduce cholesterol absorption.

-Although diet plays a crucial role in the development of cardio-vascular disease, the actual cholesterol content within the average diet only influences blood cholesterol levels to a small degree.
+Although diet plays a crucial role in the development of cardiovascular disease, the actual cholesterol content within the average diet only influences blood cholesterol levels to a small degree.
 This is because the human body is highly efficient at manufacturing cholesterol itself, using a molecule called ‘Acetyl coenzyme A’ (acetyl-CoA) as a building block.
 It is estimated that on average, a man weighing about 70 kg will typically produce around 1000 mg of cholesterol per day, a large amount in relative terms.

 Although all kinds of cells can produce cholesterol, liver cells are responsible for the majority of production.
-This is the site of action where the statins, a group of cholesterol-lowering drugs, play a dominant role.
+This is the site of action where the statins, a group of cholesterol-lowering drugs, plays a dominant role.
 Other sites with higher cholesterol production rates are the intestines, adrenal glands and reproductive organs.

 Cholesterol recycling – nowhere to go